twbs/bootstrap-sass/README.md

 #### CSS

 Import "bootstrap" in your SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
-Don't use Sprocket's `//= require` directives for Sass files, because they're horrible and will kill your cat.
+We recommend against using `//= require` directives, since none of your other stylesheets will be [able to use](https://github.com/thomas-mcdonald/bootstrap-sass/issues/79#issuecomment-4428595) the awesome mixins that Bootstrap has defined.

     @import "bootstrap";

 Need to configure a variable or two?
 Simple define the value of the variable you want to change *before* importing Bootstrap.
-Sass will be awesome and respect your existing definition rather than overwriting it with the Bootstrap defaults.
+Sass will respect your existing definition rather than overwriting it with the Bootstrap defaults.
 A list of customisable variables can be found in the [Bootstrap documentation](http://twitter.github.com/bootstrap/less.html#variables).

     $primaryButtonBackground: #f00;
     @import "bootstrap";

+**Note**: It's important that the file you are importing is not named `bootstrap`, since this will cause an import loop.
+As a general rule, errors are something you should try to avoid.

 #### Javascripts

 You can include the Bootstrap javascripts through two methods.
-In this case, Sprocket's `//= require` directives are useful and will not cause feline death.
+In this case, Sprocket's `//= require` directives are useful, since there is no better alternative.

 We have a helper that includes all available javascripts: